Tomaszów Mazowiecki: Geography

 According to 2006 data, Tomaszów has an area of 41.3 km2; about 45 percent of the land is put to agricultural use, 13% is forested, and the city itself covers about 4.03% of the area.

 In the valley of the Pilica river in the south-eastern part of the town, there is a unique natural karst spring of water containing calcium salts, that is an object of protection in Niebieskie Źródła Nature Reserve in Sulejów Landscape Park.
 The origin of the name of the reserve Niebieskie Źródła, which means Blue Springs, comes from the fact that red waves are absorbed by water and only blue and green are reflected from the bottom of the spring, giving that atypical colour.
 The reserve is situated near the end of Saint Anthony Street (in Polish: ulica świętego Antoniego) that begins in the centre of Tomaszów Mazowiecki, in proximity to the central Kościuszko Square.

 Climate

-Tomaszów Mazowiecki has a humid continental climate (Cfb in the Köppen climate classification).
+Tomaszów Mazowiecki has a humid continental climate (Dfb in the Köppen climate classification).